danielluca/gridddle.js/README.md

 4. Reload your web page and you will see your baseline grid.

-5. Start to tweak your css and match your elements to the baseline grid.
+5. Start to tweak your css and adjust your elements to the baseline grid.